MadGoatHaz/LodeStar/README.md

 - All data is cryptographically signed for verification
 - No public attribution required - you can contribute anonymously
 - Data is stored directly on IPFS for permanent access
+- Volunteers must generate a public key and submit it to the system administrator for inclusion in the trusted keys list

 ### Contribute to Development
 - Help improve the codebase